 Therapy is one way for individuals and couples to break through the blockages and the addictive patterns that keep them from their awareness, inner strength, and their potential for intimacy with themselves and others.

-I am fortunate to practice in two offices in the heart of Silicon Valley, California.
+I am fortunate to practice in the heart of Silicon Valley in Saratoga, California.

 The Saratoga office is in a very therapeutic setting.
 My office sits just north of Big Basin Way (Hwy 9), and overlooks Saratoga Creek.
 Wildwood Park is across the street.
 Many of my clients like to sit or walk in the natural therapeutic setting.
 Birds, occasional deer, beautiful trees and serenity abounds.
 Coming to work here is a pleasure.